Why I conceded defeat to Buhari in 2015 – Jonathan — Nigeria Today

 Why I conceded defeat to Buhari in 2015 – Jonathan

-“I conceded defeat without a fight because I wanted to set a standard for our democracy.”
+Former President Goodluck Jonathan has said that he built the Nigeria’s democracy to a stage where the country will no longer have to wait for court judgments to conclude elections.
+Jonathan said this at the sixth edition of African Ambassadors’ Interactive Forum and Dinner, organised by the African Third Sector Resource in Abuja, on Thursday, …

-The post Why I conceded defeat to Buhari in 2015 – Jonathan appeared first on Premium Times Nigeria.
+The post Why I conceded defeat to Buhari in 2015 – Jonathan appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research